joaonmatos/feup-els-project/LANGUAGE.md

 }
 ```

-The language to configure this system is, therefore, a sequence of commands which assign imports or
-expressions to variables or export variables.
+The language to configure this system is, therefore, a sequence of commands which assign imports or expressions to variables or export variables.

+Basically our program has a list of commands which it applies on this variables that are in the form of tables.

+At this moment the program supports reading a config file only in JSON format and can only export the tables to a csv.

 ## Reasoning